respunn/simple-volume-saver/README.md

 + Save Site Settings: Save volume settings for specific sites, so that they persist across sessions.
 + Reset Volume: Reset the volume to 100%.
 + Remove Sites: Remove saved volume settings for specific sites.

+## TODO:
++ Jump to any tab that is playing audio with just one click
++ Boost the volume up to 300%
++ Add extra bass to your music with a bass boost feature